 The master vendor database has been rationalised and will be further reduced by 20% through supply chain aggregation for better value and reduced administration costs.
+A significant piece of work to understand our low-value repetitive spend has begun aimed at ensuring compliance and best value.

-The two stores will be restructured to provide for increased staffing, business continuity and resilience and to introduce more flexible working.
+The two stores have been restructured to provide for increased staffing, business continuity and resilience and to introduce more flexible working.
 Supply chains will be re-engineered and improved where opportunities arise to provide for effective supply processes.

 New working procedures and standards have been introduced that places more emphasis on proactive forward procurement planning for value for money outcomes as opposed to reactive repetitive and disaggregated purchasing.
+For example we now have a ten year major equipment replacement program produced by Technical Services which will allow better collaboration, market intelligence and deliver savings.